-^{(1) 523,491} performance rights were issued to key management personnel pursuant to the LTI program in respect of the year ending 31 December 2018.
-The Board of Directors has also resolved to grant 217,558 performance rights to S Verner as his LTI, subject to shareholder approval.
+(2) 994,172 Performance Rights were issued to Key Management Personnel pursuant to the LTI program in respect of the period commencing 1 January 2020.
+In addition, the Board of Directors has also resolved to grant 865,892 Performance Rights to S Verner as his LTI, subject to shareholder approval.